evnbr/bindery/docs/docs.md

 Add a footnote to the bottom of the flow area.
 Footnotes cut into the area for text, so note that very large footnotes may bump the entire element to the next page.
-- `selector:` Which elements the rule should be applied to.
-- `render:` A function that takes an element and number, and returns the footnote for that element.
-This footnote will be inserted at the bottom of the flow area.
-- `replace:` A function that takes the selected element and number, and returns an new element with a footnote indicator.
-By default, Bindery will simply insert the number as a superscript after the original element. `Optional`

 {% highlight js %}
 Bindery.Footnote({